goswami-archive/archive/content/articles/Whats_Hot_in_Eternity/en_Whats_Hot_in_Eternity.md

 ---
 type: post
-title: What’s Hot in Eternity
+title: "What’s Hot in Eternity"
 authors:
   - Bhakti Sudhir Goswami
 lang: en
 image:
   desktop: hot.jpg
-  alt: "Om inside a sun with flaming rays"
+  alt: "Om symbol inside a sun with flaming rays"
 ---

 Some years ago, Andrew Sullivan was asked by Tina Brown of the New Yorker to write an article about “religion.”
 His description and observations: